mmcdonald7000/MeganMcDonald.github.io/_pages/about.md

 ---

 I am an undergraduate sophmore who enjoyes being involved with her campus.
 I manage my time well, collaborate effectively with others, prioritize my studies, and keep a good balance between work and pastime activities (i.e, playing tennis and painting).
 I am a creative learning and a determined worker seeking a job in the polymer and organic based industry.
-I find organic chemistry fascinating and I have love my experience working with polymer based manufacturing in the Digital Fabrication lab at my university.
+I find organic chemistry fascinating and I have loved my experience working with polymer based manufacturing in the Digital Fabrication Lab at my university.

 ## Education